-You must type or print all of your answers in black ink on Form I-589.
+Type or print all of your answers in black ink on the Form I-589.
 Your answers must be completed in English.
 Forms completed in a language other than English will be returned to you.
-You must provide the specific information requested about you and your family and answer all the questions asked.
+Provide the specific information requested about you and your family.
+Answer all the questions asked.

-If any question does not apply to you or you do not know the information requested, answer "none," "not applicable," or "unknown."
+If any question does not apply to you or you do not know the information requested, answer "none," "not applicable" or "unknown."

-You must provide detailed information and answer the questions as completely as possible.
-If you file your application with missing information, we may return it to you as incomplete.
-If you need more space, attach Form I-589 Supplement A or B (included in the application package) and/or additional sheet(s) indicating the question number(s) you are answering.
+Provide detailed information and answer the questions as completely as possible.
+Applications filed with missing information may be returned to you as incomplete.
+If you need more space, attach the Supplement A or B Forms (included in the application package) and/or an additional sheet(s) indicating the question number(s) you are answering.

 You are strongly urged to attach additional written statements and documents that support your claim.
-Your written statements should include events, dates, and details of your experiences that relate to your claim for asylum.
+Your written statements should include events, dates and details of your experiences that relate to your claim for asylum.

-NOTE: Put your Alien Registration Number (A-Number) (if any), name (exactly as it appears in Part A.I. of the form), signature, and date on each supplemental sheet and on the cover page of any supporting documents.
+NOTE: Please put your Alien Registration Number (A#) (if any), name (exactly as it appears in Part A. I. of the form), signature, and date on each supplemental sheet and on the cover page of any supporting documents.

-You can amend or supplement your application at the time of your asylum interview with an asylum officer and at your hearing in Immigration Court by providing additional information and explanations about your asylum claim.
+You will be permitted to amend or supplement your application at the time of your asylum interview before an asylum officer and at your hearing in Immigration Court by providing additional information and explanations about your asylum claim.

-Part A.I.
-Information About You
+Part A. I. Information About You.

 This part asks for basic information about you.
-Alien Registration Number (A-Number) refers to your USCIS file number.
-If you do not already have an A-Number, USCIS will assign one to you.
-You must provide your residential street address (the address where you physically live) in the United States in Part A.I., Question 8, of the asylum application.
-You may also provide a mailing address, if different from the address where you reside, in Question 9.
-If someone else is collecting your mail for you at your mailing address, you may enter that person's name in the "In Care Of" field in your response to Question 9.
-If your mailing address is a post office box, include that address in Question 9 and include a residential address where you physically live in Question 8.
+"Alien Registration Number" (A#) refers to your DHS file number.
+If you do not already have an A#, DHS will assign one to you.

+You must provide your residential street address (the address where you physically live) in the United States in Part A. I., Question 7, of the asylum application.
+You may also provide a mailing address, if different from the address where you reside, in Question 8.
+If someone else is collecting your mail for you at your mailing address, you may enter that person's name in the "In Care Of" field in your response to Question 8.
+If your mailing address is a post office box, include that address in Question 8 and include a residential address where you physically live in Question 7.

-In Question 13, use the current name of the country.
-Do not use historical, ethnic, provincial, or other local names.
+In Question 12, use the current name of the country.
+Do not use historical, ethnic, provincial or other local names.

-If you entered the country with inspection, Form I-94 number referred to in Question 19b is the number on Form I-94, Arrival-Departure Record, given to you when you entered the United States.
-In Question 19c, enter the date and status as it appears on Form I-94.
-If you did not receive Form I-94, write "None."
-If you entered without being inspected by an immigration officer, write "No Inspection" in Question 19c in the current status or status section.
+If you entered the country with inspection, the Form I-94 number (#) referred to in Question 18b is the number on Form I-94, Arrival-Departure Record, given to you when you entered the United States.
+In Question 18c, enter the date and status as it appears on the Form I-94.
+If you did not receive a Form I-94, write "None."
+If you entered without being inspected by an immigration officer, write "No Inspection" in Question 18c in the current status or status section.

-Part A.II.
-Spouse and Children
+Part A. II.
+Spouse and Children.

-You must list your spouse and all of your children, including your stepchildren, deceased children, adopted children, and adult children, in this application, regardless of their age, marital status, whether they are in the United States, or whether or not they are included in this application or are filing a separate asylum application.
+You should list your spouse and all of your children in this application, regardless of their age, marital status, whether they are in the United States or whether or not they are included in this application or filing a separate asylum application.

-In addition, you may include in your asylum application your spouse and/or any children who are under 21 years of age and unmarried, if they are in the United States.
-Children who are married and/or children who are 21 years of age or older must file separately for asylum by submitting their own Form I-589.
-Including your spouse and/or your children in your asylum application means that if USCIS or EOIR approves your application, your spouse or children may also be approved.
-On the other hand, if you are not approved for asylum, your spouse or children are also not approved.
+You may ask to have included in your asylum application your spouse and/or any children who are under the age of 21 years and unmarried, if they are in the United States.
+Children who are married and/or children who are 21 years of age or older must file separately for asylum by submitting their own Form I-589 asylum applications.